 FAQs

 It’s best to butter the turkey right before roasting.
-Applying the butter just before it goes in the oven ensures the skin gets crispy while the meat stays moist throughout cooking.
+Applying the butter just before it goes in the oven helps the skin get crispy while the meat stays juicy and tender throughout cooking.

-The butter will not spread on the turkey if it is too cold or the skin is not dry.
-I like to remove the turkey from the fridge 1 hour before roasting and pat the skin dry with a paper towel.
+If the butter isn’t spreading easily, it’s usually because the turkey skin is damp or the butter is too cold.
+I like to take the turkey out of the fridge about 1 hour before roasting and pat the skin completely dry with paper towels before adding the butter.

-- Rinse and dry your herbs: If using fresh herbs, wash and dry them thoroughly before mincing.
-I like to place the washed herbs between two pieces of paper towels to absorb excess moisture.
-You can also use a salad spinner to dry them off.
+- Rinse and dry your herbs: If you’re using fresh herbs, wash and dry them thoroughly before mincing, as they can hold onto moisture, which makes the butter watery.
+I like to place the washed herbs between two pieces of paper towels to absorb excess moisture; alternatively, put them in a salad spinner to remove as much liquid as possible.

-- Mince finely: Chop the herbs finely so they distribute evenly throughout the butter.
+- Mince herbs finely: Chop your herbs as finely as possible to ensure they distribute evenly throughout the butter.

-Just because we are featuring this compound butter for turkey does not mean it cannot be used in other ways.
+That being said, just because I’m featuring this compound butter for turkey does not mean it cannot be used in other ways.
 It is truly the perfect finishing touch to many different meals.
-Here are a few suggestions to get you started on your compound butter journey:
+Here are a few suggestions:

 - Grilled or Roasted Meat Recipes: It’s hard to find a steakhouse that doesn’t serve a slice of compound butter over their hot, juicy steaks.
 Make a restaurant-quality meal at home by serving rounds of herb butter on top of Grilled Steak, Beef Tenderloin, or Roasted Chicken Breast.

 - Seafood: Don’t you love a warm, garlicky butter with seafood?
-Use this herbed compound butter recipe to elevate Grilled Salmon or Grilled Shrimp.
+Use this herb butter mix to elevate Grilled Salmon or Grilled Shrimp.

-- Roasted or Grilled Vegetables: You can truly elevate the flavor of roasted vegetables with butter and this garlic and herb butter hits the spot.
-Serve it as the butter topping for Grilled Corn or finish Roasted Butternut Squash with a few pats of this flavored butter.
+- Roasted or Grilled Vegetables: You can truly elevate the flavor of roasted vegetables with this compound butter.
+Serve it as the topping for Grilled Corn or finish Roasted Butternut Squash with a few melting spoonfuls of this butter.

-- Bread: Butter and bread are classic combinations, and it’s no surprise that this garlic herb compound butter will enhance any slice of bread.
-Slather it on warm slices of Jalapeno Cheddar Cornbread or use it as the butter component when making Air Fryer Garlic Bread.
+- Bread: Butter and bread are a classic pair.
+Spread a few thin rounds over warm slices of my Jalapeno Cheddar Cornbread, or use it as the butter base when making my Air Fryer Garlic Bread.

 Compound Butter for Turkey Recipe